-The Third Blackfyre Rebellion was launched in 219 AC and ended with the capture of Bittersteel and the death of Haegon Blackfyre.
-Bittersteel was brought to King's Landing in chains.
-Bloodraven and Aerion Targaryen wanted him put to death, but King Aerys overruled them and sentenced him to take the black instead.
-The ship that was tasked to deliver him to Eastwatch-by-the-Sea was intercepted by Blackfyre loyalists.
-Bittersteel was rescued and returned to the Golden Company and crowned Haegon's eldest son, Daemon III Blackfyre.
+The Third Blackfyre Rebellion was launched in 219 AC and ended with the capture of Aegor Rivers and the death of Haegon I Blackfyre.
+Aegor Rivers was brought to King's Landing in chains and while Brynden Rivers and Prince Aerion Targaryen wanted him put to death, King Aerys overruled them and sentenced him to take the black instead.
+The ship that was tasked to deliver Rivers to Eastwatch-by-the-Sea, however, was intercepted by Blackfyre loyalists.
+Rivers was rescued and returned to the Golden Company and crowned Haegon's eldest son, Daemon III Blackfyre.

 Quotes about Aerys